frederic-perez/AmE-dictionary/data/idioms.md

 __get-rich-quick__ :two: (used as a modifier before a noun) Of or characterized by generating a large sum of money quickly and (typically) without requiring much effort or energy. _Jenny’s always coming up with some get-rich-quick scheme to lift us out of this dinky little town._
 __get-together__ _informal_ A casual social gathering. _Oh, I’m busy on Saturday—I have to go to a family get-together._
 __GI Joe__
+__gig__ _slang_ __4__ _v_ To work single or temporary professional jobs or engagements, especially those that are very brief.
+Often used in reference to the performance arts. _My dream is to become the house DJ for a high-end club, but for now I just gig at corporate events._
 __gilded cage__ A life of wealth and luxury but without true freedom, happiness, or contentment. _She married her husband because of his fortune, but her lonely life inside their mansion with a man she did not love quickly became a gilded cage._
 __gills > packed to the gills__ :two: Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is packed to the gills!
 Her mind was packed to the gills with ideas for her new book.
 I felt packed to the gills after my grandmother’s Thanksgiving meal._
 __gin up__ _He didn’t gin up the courage to tell her._